Patricia Davies (codebreaker): War service

+Civilian work

 After the war, Davies was assistant archivist at the British embassy in Oslo, Norway.
-She gained degrees at St Andrews University, and Somerville College, Oxford and had a study fellowship at Harvard.
+She studied English at University of St Andrews, graduating with a first class undergraduate Master of Arts (MA Hons) degree.
+She then undertook research on The Lady Mother by Henry Glapthorne at Somerville College, Oxford, matriculating in 1951.
+She graduated from the University of Oxford with a Bachelor of Letters (BLitt) degree in 1953.
+Her supervisor was Arthur Brown, an academic of University College London as no suitable Oxford academic was available.
+When her edition of The Lady Mother was published by the Malone Society in 1959, it was attributed to Brown with no mention of her; this academic injustice was only rectified in 2023.
+After Oxford, she held a study fellowship as an exchange student at Harvard University.

 She was a journalist in Manchester for a time and a television producer for the then newly established Granada television.
-She was involved in the production of programmes such as Florizel Street, now known as Coronation Street, and was key in developing other well known programmes such as University Challenge, The Sky at Night where she worked and travelled with Patrick Moore, and Ask the Family.
+She was involved in the production of programmes such as Florizel Street (now known as Coronation Street), and was key in developing other well known programmes such as University Challenge, The Sky at Night where she worked and travelled with Patrick Moore, and Ask the Family.
 She retired in 1983.

 In 2017, the Owtram sisters published the wartime diaries of their father, Colonel Cary Owtram, under the title of One thousand days on the River Kwai: The Secret Diary of a British Camp Commandant.
 This led to their giving talks at book festivals, and making radio and TV appearances.

 In 2020, Pat Davies and Jean Argles published Codebreaking Sisters: Our Secret War, a book about their own wartime experiences, written under their maiden name of Owtram.

 Awards

-Davies's war service was recognized with the Victory medal.
+Davies's war service was recognised with the Victory medal.

 In 2009, the Labour government under Gordon Brown awarded the women who worked at Bletchley Park a Bletchley Badge.

 Davies name is on a brick in the wall at Bletchley Park honouring those who worked in connection with the place.

 June 2019, Davies was awarded the Légion d'honneur, Military, the highest order of merit in France.

 In 2019, she was also granted the freedom of the Borough of Chiswick where she resides.

-In 2024, she was elected Honorary Fellow of her alma mater, Somerville College, Oxford.
+In 2024, she was elected honorary fellow of her alma mater, Somerville College, Oxford.